 Should you upgrade your fuse box?

-Sometimes, and often in more modern homes where there is new electrical equipment that has to be installed, there is the need to upgrade a fuse box so that the fuses can handle a larger amperage.
+Sometimes, and often in more modern homes where there is new electrical equipment that has to be installed and new electrical rules haven’t been followed, there is the need to upgrade a fuse box so that the fuses can handle a larger amperage.

 This could be because the homeowner has installed an electric car charging point, an additional source of electricity from the national grid due to an upgrade or it could be that an electrician simply thinks it should be upgraded for safety purposes.